Vinyl Fences by Green Hill

 Two Most Important Questions To Ask A Vinyl Fence Installation Company Before You Hire Someone:

 -Does your fence come with a manufacturer’s warranty?

 -Do you currently have access to vinyl fencing?

 There is a shortage of vinyl fencing throughout the entire country.
 Many of our competitor’s suppliers are sold out and can’t get any vinyl fence products for months.
-However, since we are the largest purchasers of vinyl fence in the Upstate, we have white and tan vinyl fence in large quantities stocked at our warehouse in Greenville.
-We have over 3,000 feet of both colors at our warehouse ready to go.
+However, since we are the largest purchasers of vinyl fence in the Upstate, we have white, tan, gray and wood grain vinyl fence in large quantities stocked at our warehouse in Greenville.
 Keep in mind that there will still be a gap between an accepted quote and an installation date (usually just a few business days).
 This gap allows time for us to call in an 811 dig ticket and for our installation labor to become available.
 From what we hear daily, we are about the only installer with access to any vinyl privacy fence material.
 And our vinyl fences come with a lifetime limited warranty provided by the manufacturer.

 How Much Do Vinyl Fences Cost in Greenville?

 There is no one word answer, but depending on the style, color, length of fence needed, and lay of the land, you can figure somewhere between about $32 and $50 a foot, plus the cost of gates.
 A small yard with one gate is probably $6,000+.
 Any quote just comes down to amount of material needed, digging conditions, and hours on the job.
 Vinyl fences are expensive, but you get what you pay for between the minimal maintenance and lifetime warranty.